 You’ll find here a summary of each state’s laws about the minimum age to sell alcohol in off-premises venues.
-That is, in places where customers must take the alcohol elsewhere to consume it.
+That is, in places where customers must take the alcohol elsewhere to use it.

 States vary widely in their alcohol laws.
 What is true in one state may not be true in the next.
-Therefore, it’s important to know the law in your own state.
+Therefore, it’s important to know the law where you are.

-Some states have higher minimum ages for selling spirits.
-(Spirits are vodka, gin, brandy, tequila, whiskey, rum, etc.) The laws in these states reflect a common myth.
+Some states have higher minimum ages for selling spirits (liquor).
+The laws in these states reflect a common myth.

 That myth is that beer, wine, and spirits have different alcohol content.
-In reality, standard drinks of beer, wine, and spirits have the same amount of alcohol.
-Each has 0.6 ounce of pure alcohol.
-They’re all the same to a breathalyzer test.
+In reality, standard drinks of beer, wine, and spirits (liquor) have the same amount of pure alcohol.
+Each has 0.6 ounce of alcohol.
+They’re all the same in terms of alcohol.

 Localities may have higher restrictions that that of their state.
 It’s always wise to check locally.
 In fact, there are many dry counties and communities.